PAK Secures $285M Guarantee for Panda Bond, Big Win for Economy

 -

-Pakistan’s success in securing a $285 million guarantee for the Panda Bond is being viewed as a landmark step in diversifying external financing and deepening financial ties with China.
-While it strengthens investor confidence and provides much-needed fiscal breathing space, economists warn that sustainable growth depends on reforms, not just external borrowing.
+The Panda Bond issuance marks a landmark step in diversifying Pakistan’s external financing and deepening financial ties with China.
+While it strengthens investor confidence and provides much-needed fiscal breathing space, economists warn that sustainable growth depends on structural reforms, not just external borrowing.